 Obtaining access under the Act:

 Any person can ask for general information, personal and personal health information held by the University.
-A key provision of the Act is that any person can make an application for access and the FIPPA Office must respond within 30 days from the receipt of the request.
+A key provision of the Act is that any person can make an application for access and the Access and Privacy Office must respond within 30 calendar days from the receipt of the request.

-The FIPPA Application for Access should be used and is available through our website, on the provincial government website and in paper form at the FIPPA Office.
-This application should be sent either by mail, by fax, or delivered in person only to the FIPPA Office.
-This will help our office in ensuring anonymity to all applicants.
+The Application for Access needs to be used when submitting a request and is available through our website, on the provincial government website and in paper form at the Access and Privacy Office.
+This application should be sent either by mail, by fax, or delivered in person to the Access and Privacy Office only.
+This will help our office to ensure anonymity to all applicants.

 The University's response to an Application for Access:

-Requests for personal health information are handled somewhat differently than requests for general or personal information.
-Please refer to our PHIA page for more information.
+Requests for personal health information under The Personal Health Information Act (PHIA) are handled somewhat differently than requests for general or personal information.
+Please refer to our PHIA webpage for more information.

-If the complaint is about denial of access to information, the Office of the Ombudsman will review the FIPPA Office's decisions respecting severing and/or withholding of information.
+If the complaint is about denial of access to information, the Office of the Ombudsman will review the Access and Privacy Office's decisions respecting severing and/or withholding of information.

-If the complaint is about violations of privacy, the Office of the Ombudsman will direct the FIPPA Office to conduct an inquiry into the matter.
+If the complaint is about violations of privacy, the Office of the Ombudsman will direct the Access and Privacy Office to conduct an inquiry into the matter.